kaixxx/noScribe/README 0.5tmp.md

 ![The transcript in the noScribe Editor](img/noScribe_Editor.png)

-The noScribe Editor is a separate app that can also be run independent from noScribe.
+The noScribe Editor is a separate app.
+It will open automatically once the transcript is finished, but can also be run independent from noScribe.
 It contains some handy features to check your finished transcript for errors and correct them:
 - Press **Ctrl + Spacebar** or the **orange button in the toolbar** to hear the audio which corresponds to your current position in the text.
 - The **selection of the text will follow the audio that you hear**.
 If you want to **make changes,** click anywhere in the text with your mouse or use the arrow keys to move the cursor.
 The audio will stop, and you can edit the text.
 - You can also **stop the audio** by pressing Ctrl + Spacebar again or clicking the orange button.